Free Movie Night: WOODLAWN

 Based on Fr.
 David Barker’s forthcoming book A Story Simply Told: the Lives of Five of the Best-Loved People of the Bible, the series aims to be a simple way to learn more about some leading Bible characters: Abraham, Joseph, Moses, David and Mary.
 Each week, Fr.
 David will introduce you to one person, tell their story along with slides of famous works of art, and offer some inspiration for our daily lives, all in only one hour.

-Please see the poster to the right for more information, including the days the series will run.
+Please see the poster to the right for more information, including days and times for sessions.

 This is the previously untold story of one woman's mission to love the forgotten children of Egypt's garbage slums.
 It tells how she gave up her life as a business woman and university professor to serve children living on dumps outside Cairo.
 You will be inspired as you read this story of resilience, purpose and capacity to love.